 What is WiCE?

-The WiCE research programme is directed at closing water loops and at recovering resources and energy from water.
-Water companies and stakeholders in and associated with the watercycle conduct joint research to contribute to realising the 2020 climate targets, the Circular Economy in the Netherlands by 2050 Programme, and the energy transition.
-The research is harmonised with, and responds to, local and regional loop-closing initiatives.
+The collective research programme, ‘Water in the Circular Economy’ (WiCE), is an initiative of the Dutch and Flemish drinking water utilities and KWR.
+In WiCE, the water utilities, together with partners in and associated with the water cycle, conduct joint research aimed at contributing to meeting the societal challenges regarding the circular economy, climate adaptation and the sustainable energy transition.
+In doing so, they also contribute to realising the 2020 Climate Targets, the Circular Economy in the Netherlands by 2050 Programme, and the energy transition.
+The research is furthermore harmonised with, and responds to, local and regional loop-closure initiatives.